Nritya-Lang/book/src/04-data-types.md

 Then, `s` is a variable which is deduced by the interpreter to be of type `string` because the expression `hi` is a string, whereas `i` is a variable that is deduced by the interpreter to be of type `int` because `5` is an integer.

-There are also complex data types in Feral which are created by grouping of fundamental types.
+There are also complex data types in Nritya which are created by grouping of fundamental types.
 We will understand that in later chapters.

-For now, let's understand a bit in-depth about the fundamental data types in Feral.
+For now, let's understand a bit in-depth about the fundamental data types in Nritya.

 ## Fundamental Types

 These data types are always available for the programmer and are easily deduced by the interpreter based on values.
-Without these types, a lot of things would not be possible in Feral.
+Without these types, a lot of things would not be possible in Nritya.
 For example, if the `int` type was absent, you would not be able to write any code requiring calculations.
 Booleans are exceptions to this as you can imitate the booleans using integers (say, integer `1` for `true`, integer `0` for `false`).